Definition

 UNECE and European Commission Review EU Inland Transport Developments in 2025 (ECE/TRANS/2026/19)

-The EU and UNECE have consolidated 2025 transport policy developments, centering on the 2027 launch of road transport emissions trading and the 2029 digital licensing rollout.
-Companies must integrate upcoming ETS2 costs into logistics planning and prepare for mandatory digital freight information (eFTI) and enhanced vehicle safety compliance.
+The EU and UNECE have consolidated the 2025 transport policy roadmap, centering on the 2027 road transport emissions trading launch and the 2029 digital licensing transition.
+Logistics operators must integrate upcoming carbon costs into long-term planning and accelerate the adoption of digital freight platforms to meet 2027 compliance deadlines.

 Netherlands – Rechtbank Oost‑Brabant Fines Employer €75,000 For Fatal Shipyard Fall Under Arbowet Article 32